 The new destination is now available from the list of existing destinations, and you can optionally add it to the report.

-Send & Save: When to send the report: On Schedule or Run Now.
-Scheduled reports will be delivered by 09:00 in the account’s timezone.
+When to Generate: When to generate the report: On Schedule or Run Now.
+Scheduled reports are delivered by 09:00 in the account’s timezone.

 You can run a custom report at any time from the Reports view.